Gaming

 • Have they previously purchased something from you in past events or games?

-Returning to my business objectives, let me show you the measures I’m working with.
+Returning to my business objectives, let me show you the data fields I’m working with.

 Breaking this down: